Shop Subscribe

 • Spatulas

 Have each group roll dice and write down their number.
 Starting with the group that rolled the highest number, have them send a team captain to choose an excavation tool.
-Continue going through the groups in order until there is one excavation tool per student.
+Continue going through the groups until there is one excavation tool per student.
 Set a timer and have them begin excavating their holiday items.

 Once the activity is over, get together with your students to talk about which tools worked the best and why.
 Discuss how ice melts to become a liquid, making it possible to use unique excavation methods to get the items out.
 Explain that archaeologists who are excavating must be very careful because they are trying to get items out of stone.
 Then, discuss which of the tools you used to excavate with ice that might still work for archaeologists.

-More Elementary Science Activity Ideas
+More Elementary Science Activities & Ideas

 Looking for more fun ways to get your students excited and engaged during science time?
 Get all the tools, instruction, and supplies you need for science on the School Specialty online store.
 From classroom games to microscopes, you’re covered.